NoBrainerORM/nobrainer.io/docs/introduction.md

       These dependencies are automatically pulled in when you install the `nobrainer` gem.

-When running on Heroku, the RethinkDB database connection string is auto-detected.

 ## Roadmap & Changelog

 Latest gem version: **0.17.0 -- Sep.
 25, 2014**.